erickclasen/cbpro-index-fund-algo/README.md

 ***cbpro_buy_sell.py*** - A thin layer of code between the code such as index-balancer and the CBPRO API.
 This code is there to provide an interface layer, hopefully makes the code portable to other API's other than CBPRO.

 **debugtrace.py** - This is imported in cbpro-api-price-volume-ticker-get.py as dt.
-It is used as a tracer for debugging and produces a log file when the code is sun.
+It is used as a tracer for debugging and produces a log file when the code is run.
 It is used for simple breadcrumb trail style debugging.
 Can be used in any other python file as one wishes.

 ## Other Support Files